zcaceres/easy-mcp/README.md

 ## Features

-- **Simplified API**: EasyMCP provides a high-level, intuitive API for defining MCP servers.
-Define Tools, Prompts, Resources, Resource Templates, and Roots with simple calls.
+- **Simple Express-like API**: EasyMCP provides a high-level, intuitive API.
+Define Tools, Prompts, Resources, Resource Templates, and Roots with calls similar to defining endpoints in ExpressJS.
 Every possible parameter that could be optional is optional and hidden unless you need it.
-- **Decorator Support**: Use TypeScript decorators to easily define tools, resources, and prompts.
-- **Context Object**: Access MCP capabilities like logging and progress reporting through a context object in your tools.
-- **Type Safety**: Leverage TypeScript's type system for better development experience and fewer runtime errors.

 - **Experimental Decorators API**: Automagically infers tool, prompt, and resource arguments.
 No input schema definition required!
+- **Context Object**: Access MCP capabilities like logging and progress reporting through a context object in your tools.
+- **Great Type Safety**: Better DX and fewer runtime errors.

 ## Beta Limitations